 While video may not work as well for long and detailed how-to’s like this article, but 59% of B2B buyers and 80% of B2C consumers prefer video in most cases.

 They’re great for brand awareness and the very top of the content marketing funnel where the buyer’s journey begins.
-A video ad generally works best as a high-level piece.
+A Facebook video ad generally works best as a high-level piece.
 Its job is to get people interested.
 Save the details for a sales page on your website.

+Between a video and a single image, the video has a greater chance of generating results.
 Someone who doesn’t know your brand or doesn’t know about the problem your offerings solve can still enjoy a great video.
 If the video resonates, they move deeper into the funnel.

 And finally, don’t take too long to convey what you want to say to them.
 Now that almost every brand is competing for the attention of the consumers, user’s attention span is shrinking.
 As a matter of fact, based on recent studies, you only have 10 seconds to grab a user’s attention with your video.
 So use striking images and clear messages.